 Learning the language was navigating its nuances and appreciating the way of life.

-In Singapore, the point of interest changed into reading the characters and writing grammatically correct sentences.
+In Singapore, the point of interest changed to reading the characters and writing grammatically correct sentences.

-But in spite of the amusement and games in her lessons, Tan stated Mandarin changed into being taught at a “deep level,” and there was no “token teaching” involved.
+But despite the amusement and games in her lessons, Tan stated Mandarin changed into being taught at a “deep level,” and no “token teaching” was involved.

-“It allows them to access the Chinese way of life and opens them up to other views of the world.”
+“It allows them to access the Chinese way of life and opens them up to other world views.”

 At Arapahoe School, about nine percent of the college’s populace became Chinese, Tan stated.